 We consider ourselves beer aficionados, we are from Wisconsin after all.
 Wisconsin, home of Miller, Pabst, and Schlitz in days gone by and currently home of over 120 craft breweries.
 Our 26 year old traveling companion, our youngest son, is a home brewer with a taste for the non-traditional.
 Duly armed we flew out to Denver with the ambitious four day plan of hiking each morning and hitting 3 breweries each afternoon in Denver, Longmont, Fort Collins and Boulder.
 We would throw in some great eats a museum or two and a trek around the University of Colorado.
 This itinerary would give us a good feel for the Colorado craft breweries’ culture.

 I am an overachiever when it comes to travel planning.
 With years of experience I know that we will never get to everything on my list, but we will also never be bored.
 Exhausted, very likely; lost, most definitely; but never bored.
 What I had not planned on was how much bigger, cooler and more prolific the breweries would be in Colorado.
 Never mind about all that smack from Wisconsin.
 Colorado is the real deal.
 WOW!
 Our reality ended up being 9 breweries, 2 hikes and 1 museum in 4 days.
-We barely scratched the surface of any experience or any town on our list.
+We barely scratched the surface..

 We agreed to judge breweries on these 4 criteria: